bond-kaneko/zero-auth/example/example_client/README.md

 1. Visit `http://localhost:4001` in your browser
 2. Click "Login with zero-auth" button
 3. You will be redirected to zero-auth login page
+4. Enter the email and password you registered in step 1
-4. After successful login, you will be redirected back to the client
+5. After successful login, you will be redirected back to the client
-5. Your user information will be displayed on the page
+6. Your user information will be displayed on the page

 ## Features